CarMang/resolution/README.md

 # Resolution
-This program allows one to commit a resolution on LLM-only web accessing.
+This program allows developers to commit a resolution on LLM-only web accessing.

 ## How It Works